 Until the end of 2018, AXA LPP Foundation Suisse Romande was a full-value insurance solution.
 At the start of 2019, it became a semi-autonomous foundation.
 Since the transformation, AXA LPP Foundation Suisse Romande has not only borne the responsibility for investing its assets, it also provides retirement and surviving dependents’ benefits independently.
 Companies and their employees benefit from the increased freedom in defining the investment strategy, through attractive pension benefits thanks to the above-average interest on retirement assets and very attractive terms.

 Given its roots, AXA LPP Foundation Suisse Romande gives priority to ensuring that its strategy meets the needs of companies in French-speaking Switzerland and their employees.
 A key focus of the Board of Trustees is enabling the Foundation to offer beneficiaries attractive pension benefits.
-Alongside above-average interest on retirement assets, attractive conversion rates are therefore very important.

 Interested in finding out more about AXA LPP Foundation Suisse Romande?
 All the documents and key figures on the Foundation and the Professional Invest Suisse Romande pension solution are available here.

 The Board of Trustees is the highest governing body of AXA LPP Foundation Suisse Romande and is therefore responsible for the overall management of the pension fund.
 It ensures compliance with the statutory and regulatory requirements, defines the strategic principles and objectives and how they are to be met.
 It also defines the organization of the pension fund, is responsible for its financial stability, and oversees management.